Guidance for Maintainers

 - The relationship between the 3 elements (GENUKI virtual library, Churches Directory and Gazetteer).

 The Trustees are responsible for a number of key aspects of the use of and inclusion of information in GENUKI.

 They have therefore asked all those volunteering to support and maintain GENUKI to follow a Code of Conduct.
 This includes policies to deal with the following issues

-- Copyright: both of the original material in GENUK and the use of other's copyright documents
+- Copyright: both of the original material in GENUKI and the use of other's copyright documents

 - Data Protection with the related Privacy Notice.

-Volunteers who act as maintainers have an obligation to follow the standards explained above .
-Equally they have the right to be fully supported as part of the GENUK team.
+Volunteers who act as maintainers have an obligation to follow the standards explained above.
+Equally they have the right to be fully supported as part of the GENUKI team.

 Communication is key to engagement with the whole team.
-All maintainers are required to subscribe to the maintainers mailing list.
+All maintainers are given access to the maintainers mailing group and required to monitor the exchanges there.
 This enables them to raise general and specific issues and also provides a means for the Executive Team to give updates on changes to the system.
-More details of the various email groups are on the Contact Us page
+See the contact us page